-• Rezone land identified to an appropriate rural zone with a MLS to prevent fragmentation.
+Consider Planning Proposals to rezone land identified to an appropriate rural zone with a MLS to prevent fragmentation.
 If demand justifies, develop a Structure Plan for Dairyman's Plains area.

 11.3.3 Rural Residential

 Cooma has three existing rural residential areas.
 These include Binjura, Bunyan and Dairy Man Plains.
 It is recommended that these areas are maintained, and rural residential zonings are investigated around the south of Cooma.